Ceralex/YourBank/user-stories.md

 - Who?
 User
   <br>
   What?
-See his balance, his transfers and transactions history
+See his balance and his operations history
   <br>
   How?
 With a nice UI